mulle-concurrent/mulle-multififo/README.md

                                      void *pointer)
 ```

 Write to the FIFO.
-Will return -1 if full, 0 on success.
-Will not block.
+Will return -1 if full, 0 on success, so will not block.